27 AI SaaS Ideas That Could Make You Rich in 2026

 Pricing: Per-seat SaaS ($30/mo).

-Pros & Cons: solves a universal pain point; competes with Notion AI features.
+Pros & Cons: Solves a universal pain point; competes with Notion AI features.

 16. AI Warehouse Layout Optimizer